abooij/wiwikwlhott/variants.rst

 Book HoTT is the type theory described in the HoTT book.
-The theory is given initially as intensional MLTT with a hierarchy of universes indexed by positive numerals, and univalence as an :term:`axiom` (and function extensionality as a theorem).
+The theory is given initially as intensional MLTT with a hierarchy of universes indexed by nonnegative numerals, and univalence as an :term:`axiom` (and function extensionality as a theorem).

 In addition, the HoTT book has an (intentionally) unspecified ability to obtain higher inductive types, and some examples are given: